 This solution also looks very impressive as it is available in varieties of colors and very easy to stick around the walls using simple sticky taps.

-You can have this foams on top of the walls or ceiling or even around the door wherever you feel best as its main job is to stop the reflection of the sound waves
+You can have these foams on top of the walls or ceiling or even around the door wherever you feel best as its main job is to stop the reflection of the sound waves

-Fill the Holes and Cracks
+6. Fill Holes And Cracks

 You can go with Doors, Windows, floor or even ceiling fixes but does this makes any sense until you stop the way to soundwaves coming in.

-Yes, I am talking about small gaps and cracks around the corner of the walls or beneath the door or with lack in airtight around the window or may be any other sie.
+Yes, I am talking about small gaps and cracks around the corner of the walls or beneath the door or with lack in airtight around the window or maybe any other sie.

-Close the light of the Room and cover every single corner of the room with possible solutions and check the areas where lights coming in most probably around the door.
+Close the light of the room and cover every single corner of the room with possible solutions and check the areas where lights coming in most probably around the door.

-Do not fill them with any temporary solution, if your plan is to soundproof room with every possible aspect.
+Do not fill them with any temporary solution, if your plan is to soundproof the room with every possible aspect.

 If the door or window is broken then hopefully need to replace them or make them more cover with soundproof foams or curtains.